Frequently Asked Questions | ePAY

 How are funds moved from an ePAY settlement account at INB to an Illinois Funds account?

-Your agency may also move funds manually by initiating an ACH or wire transfer through U.S. Bank Fund Services to the ePAY account at INB.
-Wire transfers must be at least $100.
-Incoming wires are subject to an $8 fee, and credits posted to the ePAY account are subject to a $0.10 per-transaction fee.
+Your agency may also move funds from its ePAY settlement account to its Illinois Funds account at any time by initiating an ACH transfer or wire transfer through USBFS to the ePAY account at INB.
+Please note that wire transfers must be at least $100, and incoming wires to your ePAY settlement account at INB are subject to an $8 fee.
+In addition, credits posted to your ePAY account are subject to a $0.10 fee per transaction.

 Can one ePAY account be linked to more than one Illinois Funds investment account?